 Three Easy Techniques

-- Epsom frost spray: Mix 1 cup hot water + 1 cup Epsom salt + a few drops dish soap.
-Spray edges of windows; crystals dry frosty.
+- Epsom frost spray: Mix 1 cup hot water, 1 cup Epsom salt, and a few drops of dish soap.
+Spray edges of windows, and the crystals dry frosty.

 - Chalk pen art: Draw delicate snowflakes, starbursts, or pine branches.
 Wipes off with water later.

-- Vellum cutouts: Tape vellum trees or houses along the bottom of windows; backlight with string lights for a silhouette scene.
+- Vellum cutouts: Tape vellum trees or houses along the bottom of windows, then backlight with string lights for a silhouette scene.

 Safety check: Keep any cords or lights away from direct moisture.
 Battery-operated is your friend.